List of discontinued photographic films: Color negative film

+Color reversal film

 Kodak

 Eastman Kodak was founded in 1888.
 During most of the 20th century, Kodak held a dominant position in photographic film.
 However Kodak struggled to manage the transition to digital photography and filed for Chapter 11 bankruptcy in 2012.
 Whilst Kodak films for still cameras continue to be manufactured by Eastman Kodak in Rochester, New York, US since its Chapter 11 bankruptcy they are now sold and marketed by Kodak Alaris, a separate company controlled by the Kodak UK Pension fund based in Hertfordshire, UK.

 See web page taphilo.com for a list of Kodak film number to film type.